2ndmehmet/2ndmehmet/README.md

 [LinkedIn 💼](https://www.linkedin.com/in/2nd-mehmet-aydogdu/)
 <!--
 **mehmetaydogduu/mehmetaydogduu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->

-Here are some ideas to get you started:
+Here are some info about me:
 - ⌛ Past, Full Stack Ruby on Rails and NodeJS Developer
 - 🔭 I’m currently working on cloud technologies
 - 🌱 I’m currently learning C++, VHDL